emanmkhareez/read-note/201/read-10.md

 2. consol e.warn() can be used for warnings

-3. console .er ror() can be used to hold errors
+3. console .er ror() can be used to hold errors.

+The **try** statement lets you test a block of code for errors.

+The **catch** statement lets you handle the error.

+The **throw** statement lets you create custom errors.

+The **finally** statement lets you execute code, after try and catch, regardless of the result.